igdmapps/igdm/README.md

 5. Start the application locally by running `npm start`

-That's it! :) Now you can have those pull requests rolling in! :D
+That's it! :) Now you can have those pull requests rolling in! :D Armanveer Singh

 ## License